 This feature can be turned off in SETTINGS: COMMUNICATIONS: SETPOINT TIMER: OFF.
-If the setpoint timer feature is set to ON, the SETTINGS: COMMUNICATIONS: SETPOINT TIMER may be set to a time that allows any write to a MODBUS register to reset the setpoint timer as long as it occurs within that time.
+If the setpoint timer feature is set to ON, the SETTINGS: COMMUNICATIONS: SETPOINT TIMER may be set to a time that allows any write to a MODBUS register to reset the setpoint timer if it occurs within that time.
 This will reset the setpoint timer without writing the setpoint timer register.
-So, periodically writing the setpoint register will automatically reset the setpoint timer as long as the write occurs within that time window.
+So, periodically writing the setpoint register will automatically reset the setpoint timer if the write occurs within that time window.